 Random Testing is a well-studied, scalable, lightweight technique for finding counterexamples to executable formulas.
-Random testing has been widely adopted in the functional language community, as seen by the recent success of QuickCheck and related tools [6].
-The theorem-proving community has also started to integrate random testing, for example in Isabelle/HOL [1], Agda [8] and PVS [19].
-Ideas for combining formal specifications and testing date back to at least 1981 [5] The other standard technique for generating counterexamples for a conjecture is to use a SAT or SMT solver.
+Random testing has been widely adopted in the functional language community, as seen by the recent success of QuickCheck [8].
+The theorem-proving community has also embraced random testing, for example in Isabelle/HOL [1], Agda [11] and PVS [26].
+The other standard technique for generating counterexamples for a conjecture is to use a SAT or SMT solver.
 This requires translating from a rich, expressive logic to a restricted logic with limited expressiveness.
 The major constraint on such approaches is that a counterexample to the translated formula should also be a counterexample to the original formula.
 However, the absence of a counterexample does not imply that the conjecture is true.
-Some tools making use of the above technique are Pythia [20], SAT Checking [21], Refute [22] and Nitpick [2].
-Another line of work translates to SAT or other decidable fragments of first order logic for which efficient decision procedures exist, but only when the original conjecture is in fact expressible in the decidable fragment [16, 17, 9].
-ACL2 has included a related capability since 1995, when BDDs with rewriting were integrated into ACL2 [12].
+Some tools making use of the above technique are Pythia [27], SAT Checking [28], Refute [29] and Nitpick [2].
+Another line of work translates to SAT or other decidable fragments of first order logic for which efficient decision procedures exist, but only when the original conjecture is in fact expressible in the decidable fragment [23, 24, 15].
+ACL2 has included a related capability since 1995, when BDDs with rewriting were integrated into ACL2 [18].
 The work mentioned above has the same goal as our work: to exhibit counterexamples to false conjectures.
-However, unlike our work, none of the above mentioned approaches is a fully automated method that uses an interactive theorem prover to generate counterexamples for arbitrary conjectures.
+However, unlike our work, none of the above mentioned approaches is a fully automated method that uses an interactive theorem prover to generate counterexamples for arbitrary executable conjectures.